wadevenz/FEB24-T1A3-Terminal_Application/docs/user_guide/user_guide.md

 ![Accessed Menu](/docs/user_guide/accessed_menu.png)

 We've made it to the main menu inside the account.
-From here we dan select all the major features of the application.
+From here we can select all the major features of the application.

 ### Viewing your balance
 ![View balance](/docs/user_guide/balance_view.png)